When the Office Disappears, What Tells You What to Work On Next?

 Conclusion: Start With Six Tasks Tonight

-The ivy lee method for remote work succeeds because it respects a basic truth about productivity: you don’t need more options, more apps, or more time.
+The Ivy Lee Method for remote work succeeds because it respects a basic truth about productivity: you don’t need more options, more apps, or more time.
 You need fewer decisions and a clear sequence.
 For remote workers who lack the structure an office provides, writing six ranked tasks each evening creates an anchor that replaces the morning commute, the boss walking past your desk, and the natural rhythm of an office day.
+At Goals and Progress, we treat that evening list as the smallest unit of a larger system, the place where long-term goals finally meet what you actually do tomorrow.
 Evening planning with the Ivy Lee Method turns tomorrow from an open question into a decided sequence.

-A hundred-year-old technique written on an index card still outperforms the latest productivity app because decisions, not tools, are the bottleneck.
+Built into a daily routine you actually keep, a hundred-year-old technique written on an index card still outperforms the latest productivity app, because decisions, not tools, are the bottleneck.
+For how this nightly habit fits into a broader workflow, our time management techniques guide covers the wider toolkit.

 Next 10 Minutes